Overview

 Summary

-• .NET Aspire was created by Microsoft to make the process of developing distributed applications easy.
+• Aspire was created by Microsoft to make the process of developing distributed applications easy.

 • Distributed applications are systems that consist of multiple independent services that interact with each other.